 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 Given this property's size and location, there is potential line streets and public open spaces with a vertical mix of uses.